City Council Appoints Charter Review Committee Members

 The committee is expected to recommend amended Charter language to the Council by November.
 At that time, the Council will consider the committee’s recommendation in order to place a measure on the March 2020 ballot to allow district elections through the Charter.

 The committee’s first meeting is scheduled for 6 p.m.
 Thursday, July 18 in Council Chambers at Santa Clara City Hall, 1500 Warburton Ave.
 Santa Clarans are invited to attend this and future meetings to be scheduled at a later date.
-Next week’s meeting will be livestreamed on the Facebook page, YouTube channel and Santa Clara City Television on Comcast channel 15.
+Next week’s meeting will be livestreamed on the City website, Facebook page, YouTube channel and Santa Clara City Television on Comcast channel 15.

 In May, the Council approved the creation of a Charter Review Committee to implement voter-approved Measure N. The committee’s focus is limited to conducting the public process to draft language for amending the City Charter with respect to council district elections.